To start and operate a molding facility, there are lots of costs involved, both direct and indirect.

-In most cases, stalling is due to a lack of funding for operations and sometimes to an insufficient knowledge of resources and equipment needed to successfully operate a building.
+In most cases, stalling is due to a lack of funding for operations and sometimes insufficient knowledge of resources and equipment needed to operate a building successfully.

-As an alternative to expanding or opening a new facility, one can obtain existing facilities in the general region as a starting point for expansion or startup.
+As an alternative to expanding or opening a new facility, one can obtain existing facilities in the general region to expand or startup.
 These services provide the facility with ready access to equipment already installed and operating, along with the possibility of obtaining personnel.

-It can be advantageous to purchase used equipment in order to reduce the amount of capital expenditure while also reducing the lead time needed.
+It can be advantageous to purchase used equipment to reduce capital expenditure while also reducing the lead time needed.

 Generally speaking, well-maintained used equipment is between 30% – 60% less expensive than new equipment.
 Many manufacturers have remanufactured equipment available for between 50% – 80% less than the cost of new equipment.

-For an eight-machine facility, then, an electrical requirement for peak energy consumption of 2,500 kVA would be required.
-That includes electrical requirements for the molding machine as well as all auxiliary equipment, lighting and exhaust fans.
+For an eight-machine facility, an electrical requirement for peak energy consumption of 2,500 kVA would be required.
+That includes electrical requirements for the molding machine and all auxiliary equipment, lighting and exhaust fans.

 In the molding process, cycle time refers to the time that passes from the point in the molding process until the very same point in the succeeding molding process.
 Thick-walled parts take longer to make than thin-walled ones, and the time it takes to process them is determined by their wall thickness.

-Plastics News published a recent survey that reports, due to their expertise and extensive production lines, the 30 largest custom molding companies in the United States realized about $980,444 in annual sales for each machine and 800,000 in annual sales on average.
+Plastics News published a recent survey that reports that the 30 largest custom molding companies in the United States realized about $980,444 in annual sales for each machine and 800,000 in annual sales due to their expertise and extensive product lines on average.